15 Best Rome Instagram Spots for Stunning Photos

 This towering castle is one of the Instagrammable places in Rome that is located on the opposite side of the Tiber River, just a short walk from the Vatican.
 Built as a mausoleum for Emperor Hadrian, it has also served as a fortress and papal residence.

-You can also go inside the castle if you have the time.
-To be honest, the interior is not that interesting, however, the view from the top more than worth the entrance fee!
+You can also go inside Castel Sant’Angelo if you have time.
+To be honest, the interior is not that interesting.
+However, the view from the top is more than worth the entrance fee!
 You can see all of Rome from above, including St. Peter’s Basilica and the Vatican.

 Location on Google Maps: Castel Sant’ Angelo